 Whilst there is also value from increasing the size of the network of people in London, as there are more chances that relevant connections are possible, it may not make sense to prioritise growth alone.
 If there are more people in a network but they have less interest in EA ideas, it makes it harder to make connections that members will value.
 A community that is seen as less valuable to individuals or provides more overall value but less value per interaction can become unhealthy over time, and would be unable to retain people who have busy lives but lots to offer when there is a way to get involved.
 When connections are made, we want them to be value added connections that improve individuals decisions and maintain their trust in EA London.
 There is more about networks in this post.

-An example of this problem happening is when we had EA Socials in 2017 with 70+ people, but with a high majority of newer people, many who had little interest in either altruism or effectiveness (or both).
+An example of this problem happening is when we had EA Socials in 2017 with 70+ attendees, and quite a few were newer people, many who had little interest in either altruism or effectiveness (or both).
 This meant long term members and new people who were very interested in EA found it was harder to make connections they valued and would be less likely to come back for a second event or be as open to EA ideas they saw online.

 The monthly newsletters are another example, these are a way of connecting people to ideas and resources.
 If the average quality of these links goes down, people are more likely to unsubscribe completely.
 Getting emails every week or links that make people regret clicking them (click-bait) might increase certain metrics, but reduce trust people have in EAL as a community that provides them value when they interact.